Messed Up Things That Happened During The American Revolution

 Prison ships were floating horrors of the American Revolution

 If you were a rebellious colonial, undoubtedly you didn't want to be captured by the British and subject to a wide range of different conditions.
-Some prisoners of war could be treated pretty humanely, if they were lucky and perhaps of a higher profile than the rest.
+During the American Revolution, some prisoners of war could be treated pretty humanely, if they were lucky and perhaps of a higher profile than the rest.
 But the truly unlucky would be put in prisons so harsh that the barbarity of their conditions remains notorious more than two centuries after it all happened.

-The worst of the worst, as history has it, were the prison ships anchored near Manhattan.
-According to Smithsonian Magazine, rebels were more likely to die aboard one of these floating prisons than they were on the field of battle.
-Specifically, as estimated 11,000 people died on prison ships alone during the American Revolution.
+The worst of the worst were the prison ships anchored near Manhattan.
+Rebels were more likely to die aboard one of these floating prisons than they were on the field of battle.
+Specifically, an estimated 11,000 people died on prison ships alone during the American Revolution.
 Living conditions aboard the ships were, frankly, atrocious.
 Prisoners were packed belowdecks, leading to overheating, the spread of disease, and criminal neglect.
 Some aboard the ships reported that the dead would lie amongst the living for days and, when they were finally discovered by British soldiers, would simply be tossed overboard.
 Nearby people in Brooklyn would sometimes recover the remains on shore and give them a proper burial.

 Food was especially heinous, it seems, with meals made up of rotten, moldy ingredients and foul water drawn directly from the East River.
 The HMS Jersey became especially notorious for its conditions, to the point where prisoners nicknamed it, simply, "Hell."